sarandi/Open-Source-App-Template/CONTRIBUTING.md

   * This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
   * So that we can consistently serve images from a CDN, always use image_path or image_tag when referring to images.
 Never prepend "/images/" when using image_path or image_tag.
   * Also for the CDN, always use cwd-relative paths rather than root-relative paths in image URLs in any CSS.
 So instead of url('/images/blah.gif'), use url('../images/blah.gif').

+### Pull requests
+Once all of the above is completed, you can submit a [Github Pull Request](http://help.github.com/pull-requests/).
+A team leader will issue or delegate a reviewer and comment with any questions/updates/etc.

 ## Code of Conduct